LearnExcel.io

 Can Macros be edited or modified after they have been created?

 Yes, you can edit or modify Macros after they have been created.
 To do this, go to the Developer Tab and select Macros.
 Choose the Macro that you want to edit and select Edit.
-Make the necessary changes and save the Macro.
+This opens the macro in the Visual Basic editor, where you can change the code and save it.
+See our guide on how to edit macros in Excel for details.

 Can Macros be shared between different Excel workbooks?